Free Budget Meal Plan: 7 Days of Breakfasts, Lunches & Dinners

 Animal proteins are definitely more expensive than vegetarian proteins.
-Find a small handful of vegetarian recipes that utilize beans, lentils, tofu, and whole grains together that the whole family will enjoy, and you’re sure to see savings on your grocery bill.
-Plus, eating more vegetarian meals is just better for the environment since raising animals is very resource intensive.
+Find a small handful of vegetarian recipes that utilize beans, lentils, tofu, and whole grains that the whole family will enjoy, and you’re sure to see savings on your grocery bill.
+Plus, eating more vegetarian meals is just better for the environment since raising animals is very resource intensive and greenhouse gas producing.

-Lastly, if you want to experience the power of meal planning every week, check out our meal plan service.
-You can receive 3 more dinner plans for free when you sign up for a ‘Taste Test’ account.
+If you want to experience the power of meal planning every week, check out our meal plan service that gives you tons of features and tools for only $6 – $8 per month!
+Also, you can receive 3 more dinner plans for free when you sign up for a ‘Taste Test’ account.

 If you agree that meal planning can help others save money and eat healthier, please do share this post with your friends and family by tweeting on Twitter or sharing on Facebook!